How to keep track of business expenses in 7 steps

 A clear and comprehensive expense policy is crucial for expense tracking, especially if your employees process many business transactions.
 Your expense policy helps minimize the risk of overspending and simplifies your bookkeeping and expense reimbursement processes.

-Your policy should be tailored to your company’s needs, but there are some key elements you should have regardless of size or industry.
+Your policy should be tailored to your company’s needs, but there are some key elements you need to include regardless of size or industry.
 If you’re starting from scratch, an expense policy template can come in handy.

 6. Categorize expenses and file receipts